Detect Diabeted Complications In as Little as Three Minutes

 The SUDOSCAN test measures small nerve damage in your hands and feet that can happen early in prediabetes and diabetes.
 SUDOSCAN can identify your risk and help your doctor define a personal health & lifestyle program.

-Early Detection is Key!
+Early identification is crucial!

 Loss of toes, feet, or legs

 Early detection and treatment of type 2 diabetes can prevent or control its associated health complications.
 Merely relying on blood sugar control or HbA1c is not enough to delay or prevent the onset of serious complications.
 Neglecting to monitor small nerve damage can result in progressive destruction, but early detection can help reverse the damage.

 The American Diabetes Association (ADA) mandates that all patients with diabetes be screened annually for peripheral and autonomic neuropathy.